 PUBLIC EDUCATION

-1) Alerting all about the public health emergency of domestic abuse in our State, and what needs to change.
+1) Alert all about the public health emergency of domestic abuse in our State, and what needs to change.

-2) Erasing harmful stereotypes and misplaced shame and stigma on the victims of domestic abuse.
+2) Erase harmful stereotypes and misplaced shame and stigma.

 Survivor-Powered

-Click here to see all 24 of the posters, and let us know if you can help us bring them to your Maine town.
+Click here to see all 24 of the posters.
+Get in touch to help us these powerful messages of hope and help to your Maine town.

 Bookmarks

 Our bookmarks are scaled-down and pocket-size versions of the posters, distributed in public libraries and bookstores and food pantries across Maine.
-Thank you to First National Bank for sponsoring them two years in a row.
+Thank you to First National Bank for sponsoring this project two years in a row.

-Sadie of Brooklin's public library with our bookmarks and three of the survivors featured on these bookmarks, Mary Lou Smith, Christine Buckley, and Finding Our Voices CEO +Founder Patrisha McLean.
+Sadie of Brooklin's public library and three of the survivors who just gave a panel presentation at this library, and are featured on the bookmarks they hold, Mary Lou Smith, Christine Buckley, and Finding Our Voices CEO +Founder Patrisha McLean.

 Let’s Talk About It Tour

 Our "Let's Talk About It Tour" launched in October 2023 when the Scarborough Public Library hosted our Survivor-Speaks panel discussion.
-Since then, we have brought domestic abuse survivors sharing their stories to more than 50 communities from York to Millinocket and including a tour of remote islands with the Seacoast Mission.
+Since then, domestic abuse survivors have shared their stories to more than 50 communities across Maine from York to Millinocket and including a tour of remote islands with the Seacoast Mission.

 Our Men Talking event with three men sharing the impact of growing up with violent fathers broke indoor attendance records at the Camden Public Library.